Configure Virtual Desktop Support

-Virtual desktop support is an “opt-in” feature of Tableau Desktop 10.5 and later that gives you the ability to optimize your installations of Tableau for non-persistent virtual desktops or for computers that are regularly reimaged.
-With virtual desktop support enabled, Tableau licenses are automatically deactivated after a predetermined amount of time if Tableau Desktop cannot connect to a Tableau-hosted service that confirms the validity of the license.
+Virtual desktop support is an “opt-in” feature of Tableau Desktop 10.5 and later and Tableau Prep 2018.2.1 and later that gives you the ability to optimize your installations of Tableau for non-persistent virtual desktops or for computers that are regularly reimaged.
+With virtual desktop support enabled, Tableau licenses are automatically deactivated after a predetermined amount of time if Tableau Desktop or Tableau Prep cannot connect to a Tableau-hosted service that confirms the validity of the license.
 This means that you do not need to manually refresh or deactivate the product key.
 The requirement that Tableau communicate with the hosted service means that you must periodically connect to the Internet.

 Without virtual desktop support, an activated Tableau license remains activated until you explicitly deactivate it.
 This means that with frequently recycled VMs and regularly reimaged computers, you may never have the opportunity to deactivate the license before the system is recreated, and the license activation remains in effect.
 Reactivating Tableau can fail if there are no valid activations left for the license.

 When virtual desktop support is enabled, Tableau Desktop or Tableau Prep periodically contacts a Tableau-hosted “Authorization to Run” (ATR) service to verify that Tableau is authorized to run, based on its license.
 The ATR service verifies the license and the length of the “authorization window.”
 As long as this communication is successful, Tableau runs without any impact to the user.